zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </tr>
 <tr><td><code>uid</code></td>
 <td><p>User ID.</p>
-<p>If the uid is specified in the <code>joinChannel</code> method, returns the specified ID; if not, returns an ID that is automatically assigned by the Agora server.</p>
+<p>If uid is specified in the <code>joinChannel</code> method, it returns the specified ID; if not, it returns an ID that is automatically assigned by the Agora server.</p>
 </td>
 </tr>
 <tr/>
 <tr><td><code>elapsed</code></td>
-<td>Time elapsed in milliseconds from calling <code>joinChannel</code> until this event occurs.</td>
+<td>Time elapsed (ms) from calling the <code>joinChannel</code> method until the SDK triggers this callback.</td>
 </tr>
 </tbody>
 </table>

-#### Rejoin Channel Callback (ReJoinChannelSuccessHandler)
+#### Rejoin a Channel Callback (ReJoinChannelSuccessHandler)

 ```
 public delegate void ReJoinChannelSuccessHandler (string channelName, uint uid, int elapsed);
 ```

-This callback is triggered when the user has re-joined the channel successfully.
+The SDK triggers this callback when the user re-joins a channel successfully.

-In times when the client loses connection with the server because of network problems, the SDK automatically attempts to reconnect, and then triggers this callback method upon reconnection.
+When a client loses connection with the server because of network problems, the SDK automatically attempts to reconnect, and then the SDK triggers this callback upon reconnection.

 <table>
 <colgroup>